Lazy-Coder-03/auto-boids/README.md

 # AutoBoids Simulation

-AutoBoids is a fascinating simulation project that allows you to create and observe autonomous agents known as "boids" as they exhibit various behaviors, such as seeking food, avoiding edges, and reproducing based on their genetic attributes.
+AutoBoids is an engaging simulation project that allows you to create and observe autonomous agents known as "boids" as they exhibit various behaviors, such as seeking food, avoiding edges, and reproducing based on their genetic attributes.

 ## Table of Contents